NativeScript/docs-v7/docs/core-concepts/navigation-extended.md

 {% nativescript %}
 ![navigation-schema-backward](../img/navigation-extended/navigation-examples-page-7.png?raw=true)

 Make an example where lots of these are combined.
 For example, RadSidedrawer + Login leading to a Page with TabView and in one TabView there is another TabView.
-In another there might be a Frame that has a secondary Frame navigation.
+In another, there might be a Frame that has secondary Frame navigation.

 [Playground Demo TypeScript](https://play.nativescript.org/?template=play-tsc&id=fyNqnr&v=6)
 RadSideDrawer > Frame